Disclaimer: New EUDR developments - December 2025

-Double materiality is a hot topic in today's corporate sustainability world – and for good reason.
-Conducting a double materiality assessment is the first step towards complying with the EU’s new Corporate Sustainability Reporting Directive (CSRD), which will impact over 71,000 companies starting this year!
+Double materiality is a core concept in today's corporate sustainability world - and for good reason.
+Conducting a double materiality assessment is the first critical step toward complying with the EU's Corporate Sustainability Reporting Directive (CSRD), which requires qualifying companies to report on their sustainability impacts starting from financial year 2024.

 It helps your business to pinpoint which sustainability topics listed in the European Sustainability Reporting Standards (ESRS) are material to your business.
 It ensures sustainability reports focus on topics that are truly relevant, instead of topics that may align with a company's preferences or perceived importance.